Johnson Thomaskutty: Research interests

-Dr. Thomaskutty's research explores the literary, theological, and cultural dimensions of the New Testament, with a special focus on the Gospel of John.
+Thomaskutty's research explores the literary, theological, and cultural dimensions of the New Testament, with a special focus on the Gospel of John.
 His work emphasizes dialogue as a defining narrative mode in the Johannine writings, interpreting it through polyphonic, polyvalent, and contextual lenses.
 He investigates how conversation functions as both a theological and literary device within the Gospel's structure.
 In addition, he studies the Thomas tradition and the intersections between New Testament texts, apocryphal writings, and early Indian Christianity.
 A major thrust of his scholarship is the decolonization of biblical interpretation and translation, advocating Asian, linguistic, and cultural frameworks for reading Scripture.
-Thomaskutty's works Dialogue in the Book of Signs (Brill 2015) and Saint Thomas the Apostle: New Testament, Apocrypha, and Historical Traditions (T&T Clark 2018) have been extensively cited with academic reviews as a significant contribution to the study of dialogue and characterization in the Gospel of John.
-Moreover, his works, such as An Asian Introduction to the New Testament (edited volume; Fortress 2022) and John: A Pastoral and Contextual Commentary (Langham 2025) are highly appreciated in the academic and ecclesiastical circles.

-He is noted for advancing a decolonized hermeneutic of the New Testament that integrates Asian linguistic and cultural contexts.